Udon171/Solar-Explorer-3D/README.md

 ## Known Issues

 - Some assets (e.g., textures, sprites) are loaded from external URLs and may 404 if unavailable.
+(Spacekit.js dependency removed; all core features now use local or NASA assets.)
 - Not all instrument visualizations are fully implemented (stubbed for demo).
 - Only Mars and Venus are currently supported as mission targets.